 This fatty acid is also found in oily fish, krill oil, and algae oil.
-Once again, DHA and EPA are the two most important Omega-3s and you want to consume each and every day.
+Once again, DHA and EPA are the two most important Omega-3s and you want to consume them each and every day.

 Now, to fully understand omega-3 fatty acids, you need to know a bit about omega-6 fatty acids, which are also essential fatty acids.

 See, your body also needs omega-6s to function properly.